LucoLab/RNASEQ/README.md

 Should return something like  : _Python 3.5.5 :: Anaconda custom (64-bit)_

-Then you can install all tierce tools needed by the pipeline.
-See below.

 _**Conda**_ : [here](https://www.continuum.io/downloads)

 You need also to set python2 environment.